rttrorg/rttr/doc/md_pages/binding_properties.md

 Properties {#binding_properties_page}
 ==========

-For binding a property to RTTR you can use following functions:
+For registration of a property to RTTR you can use following functions:
 @ref rttr::registration::property "registration::property()" and
 @ref rttr::registration::property_readonly() "registration::property_readonly()".